Azure/azure-powershell/src/ResourceManager/Automation/Commands.Automation/help/Register-AzureRmAutomationDscNode.md

 # Register-AzureRmAutomationDscNode

 ## SYNOPSIS
-Registers an Azure virtual machine as a DSC node for an Automation account.
+Registers an Azure virtual machine running Windows as a DSC node for an Automation account.

 ## SYNTAX